Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 A wrapper was a loose, one piece dress that was gathered and pleated from neck to hem and belted for shape often with an apron.
 Low, wide shoulders with wide sleeves gathered at the wrist.
 Wrappers were worn by working women, lower class women, rural women, and for household chores.
 A women of moderate substance wore a wrapper made of a better fabric.

 Hats were commonly worn during Victorian times and were a necessity for women of the south.
 Wide brimmed hats protected the face, neck, and eyes from the sun.
 Wearing a hat was seen as a respectable practice and worn for proprietary as well as for looks and style.

-Poor women and slaves wore a kerchief tied behind the head.
-Some slave women wore turbans.
+- Poor women and slaves wore a kerchief tied behind the head.
+Some enslaved women wore turbans.

 Tips on Making a Civil War or Antebellum Costume

 If you want to create a costume for a woman of the Confederacy during the Civil War, remember that many women wore mended clothing.
 Faded or muted colors work well as new materials were not available during the war.
 Many fabrics can be artificially aged by soaking in black tea.

 Remember that sewing machines were not widely available.
 Wealthier women could, however, afford the services of a seamstress, who might use a sewing machine.